 An Easy Way To Understand Our Strategy

-When you consider long-term returns of the stock market, it is easy to recognize that returns ultimately follow company earnings growth, and earnings growth is driven by increases in US GDP.
-The market can deviate temporarily but at some point, stock prices ultimately track underlying profit growth.
-Market history has shown that the US economy (or GDP) has averaged 6% (including inflation) annual growth for the last 100 years.
-Corporate earnings (which make up a significant part of GDP) have grown by about the same rate.
-Over that same 100-year period, adding in the S&P 500 dividend boosts the overall stock market return by roughly 4%.
+When you consider long-term returns of the stock market, it is easy to recognize that returns ultimately follow company earnings growth, and earnings growth is driven by increases in U.S. GDP.
+The market can deviate temporarily, but at some point, stock prices ultimately track underlying profit growth.
+Market history has shown that the US economy (or GDP) has averaged 6% annual growth (including inflation) for the last 100 years.
+Corporate earnings, which make up a significant part of GDP, have grown by about the same rate.
+Over that same 100-year period, adding in the S&P 500 dividend boosts the overall stock market return by roughly 4% a year.

 The first chart shows 70 years of GDP, earnings, and dividend growth.
 As you can see, they have all grown by about the same 6%.
 Our strategy at Denewiler Capital Management is to focus primarily on the dividend line.
 It has the same 6% growth, yet it helps us focus our investments on companies that have sustainable dividend growth.
 Since an increasing dividend also implies growing earnings, you still end up with a version of a growth stock.
 When we target sustainable growing dividends, we are constructing an income-generating portfolio that can either be used to support a lifestyle or reinvested to accelerate compounding.

 If your dividend income grows by the market’s historical 6% per year, it will double in 12 years.
 Once you get past year 10, compounding begins to work its magic in what we call: the second-decade effect.
 A lot of investors seem to forget this fact – compounding is incredibly powerful, but it takes time.